tcodes0/rn-zero-hero/frontend/README.md

-V Input - Auth, login
+✔ Input - Auth, login
-  V controlled by a container
+  ✔ controlled by a container
   possibly a group of Inputs with a single container

-V StateContainer
+✔ StateContainer
-V Button
+✔ Button

-V NewProduct
+✔ NewProduct
   controlled Input
   Button
-  radii ?

-V ListView
+✔ ListView
   Item
   must have scroll

-V Search
+✔ Search
   Filters the List

 Image